 Match Your Financial Situation with Your Goals

-A key component in finding the best solution is to do a thorough financial check-up.
+A key component in finding the best solution for your debt problems is to do a thorough financial check-up.
 Create and maintain a budget to best utilize your financial resources.
 Control your costs, limit your credit card debt, and build up emergency funds, savings and retirement accounts.
-In order to find the best way to consolidate credit card debt, concentrate on these questions:
+To find the best way to consolidate credit card debt, concentrate on these questions:

 - Cash flow: Do you barely make ends meet, or do you have plenty of cash reserves at the end of the month?

 - Home Equity: Do you have a lot of equity in your house or you are underwater?

 - Credit Score: Do you have a strong credit score or you are struggling with a poor one?

 Your goals will vary based on your financial situation.
 Choose between lowering your payments or paying off your debt quicker or a combination of the two.

 The best way to consolidate credit card debt is the one that fits you.
 No matter which path you choose, take the following two steps:

 - Avoid minimum payments: In general, monthly minimum payments on a credit card are equivalent to about 2-3% of your balance.
 Your monthly payment declines as your balance declines until a minimum fixed amount kicks in.
 Minimum payments are the worst way to pay off your credit card debt as it increases the time to pay off your debt, is expensive, and maintains a high credit utilization ratio.